 This will allow you to start working under the supervision of a holder of a current full electrician's licence while you complete the Australian context training.

-Submit your provisional license application and OTSR to Building and Energy(opens in a new tab).
+Submit your provisional licence application and OTSR to Building and Energy(opens in a new tab).

 Once you have received a provisional license, you can enrol to complete the Australian context gap training, which will consist of: